The gift that keeps on giving, bounces

 The most memorable of these came when the twins finally cracked the code against their older brother.
 Ben, three years their senior, had racked up win after win in the pre-dinner games.
 Rob and John would storm inside, sweaty and frustrated, arguing about missed shots and blown plays while Ben sat quietly, victorious again.

-Until the evening the twins started moving the ball, making Ben chase on defense, wearing him down.
+Until the inevitable evening the twins started moving the ball, making Ben chase on defense, wearing him down.
 When Rob hit John with the pass for the winning basket, the eruption could be heard three houses away.
-That night’s dinner conversation was different – the twins recounting every play while Ben grudgingly admitted they’d earned it.
+That night’s dinner conversation was different, the twins recounting every play while Ben grudgingly admitted they’d earned it.

-Terrified but committed, I survived that first season and then spent the next 15 years coaching different levels from second grade through 18-year-olds, even helping organize an Austin youth basketball league.
+Freaked out, but committed, I survived that first season and then spent the next several seasons coaching different levels from second grade through 18-year-olds, even helping operate and organize an Austin youth basketball league.

 The boys were blessed with good school and select-team situations over the years, avoiding scenarios of poor coaching or selfish play.
 Ben was a solid three-year player for LBJ and select ball.
 John and Rob, also AAU ballers, helped McCallum varsity to its best finish in some years, and a playoff win.
 The culmination came when Rob decided to pursue the sport beyond high school, adding four strong years for UT-Dallas.